kodydeda4/swiftui-emerald/Keynote/Outline.md

 ## 1. Introduction

+Over the last year I found myself interested in the Linux community.
+I started watching Youtubers like Luke Smith, Distrotube, Mental Outlaw, to name a few.

 ### 1.1 Floating Window Managers

 I'm going to start by defining something we're all familiar with, but that most of us never knew had a name.
 It describes how windows are organized & laid out on the desktop.
 The word is **Window Manager**.